Bahrain prime minister dies at 84, royal palace says | DW | 11.11.2020

 "The Royal Court mourns His Royal Highness ... who passed away this morning at Mayo Clinic Hospital in the United States," Bahrain's state news agency said.

-It added that a burial ceremony was expected to take place upon the repatriation of his body, and that the country would enter a week of official mourning.
+It added that a burial ceremony was expected to take place upon the repatriation of his body.
+The king has ordered a week of national mourning and for flags to be flown at half-mast.
+Work at government departments will also be suspended for three days starting on Thursday.

 Prince Khalifa was one of the world's longest-serving heads of government.
 He had served as prime minister for almost 50 years, having taken up the post after Bahrain gained independence from Britain in 1971.